-Again, this depends on the insurance company and the state you live in.
-Generally speaking, if you only have the state minimum coverage of liability and uninsured/underinsured motorist coverage, you should not expect it to transfer to another motorcycle.
+Again, this depends on the insurance company and your state.
+Generally speaking, if you only have the state minimum liability coverage and uninsured/underinsured motorist coverage, you should not expect it to transfer to another motorcycle.

 Does Motorcycle Insurance Cover Passengers?

-Basic motorcycle insurance, such as insurance that meets the state minimum requirements, does not provide passengers coverage.
-As mentioned above, motorcycle riders are not as likely to have passengers compared to car owners.
+Basic motorcycle insurance meets the state minimum requirements and does not provide passengers coverage.
+As mentioned above, motorcycle riders are less likely to have passengers than car owners.

-For motorcycle riders who carry passengers, a separate guest passenger liability is offered.
-This works the same as the personal injury protection covering your medical expenses.
+A separate guest passenger liability is offered for motorcycle riders who carry passengers.
+This works the same as personal injury protection covering your medical expenses.
 By purchasing guest liability protection, you cover passengers injured in an accident.

 Does My Motorcycle Insurance Cover Me to Drive a Car?